AJ-Holzer/CHATLEX/README.md

 > ## ⚠️ Legal Disclaimer
 >
-> **ZEPHRA** is created for lawful, educational, and research purposes only.
+> **ChatLex** is created for lawful, educational, and research purposes only.
 Misuse is strictly discouraged.
 > By using this software, you accept full responsibility for ensuring your compliance with local
 > laws and regulations regarding encryption and communication.
 >